BasettySaikiran/Assignment-2-1-Datascience-Capstone/README.md

 This Project uses ANN to predict whether a patient is likely to have diabetes based on Pima Indians Diabetes Datset.
 The dataset consists of 768 samples With 8 features related to health and lifestyle factors contains the following features:
-Pregnancies: Number of times pregnant
+1.Pregnancies: Number of times pregnant
 Glucose: Plasma glucose concentration
 Blood Pressure: Diastolic blood pressure (mm Hg)
 Skin Thickness: Triceps skinfold thickness (mm)